 The Barzi bus is the fastest public bus service between Treviso Canova Airport and Venice Tronchetto (from here walk or pay to use the people mover to Piazzale Roma).
-The bus uses the highway and reach Venice in 40 minutes.
-En route, the Barzi bus stops at Mestre train station (in front of Autonoleggi Elite).
+The bus uses the highway and reaches Venice in 40 minutes.
+En route, the Barzi bus stops at Mestre train station (in front of Bar Enjoy).

-Tickets for the Barzi bus can be bought in Treviso Airport from the Barzi counter, the Province of Treviso desk, online, or directly on the bus.
+Tickets for the Barzi bus may be bought at Treviso Airport from the Barzi counter, the Province of Treviso desk, online, or directly on the bus.
 In Venice or Mestre currently buy directly from the driver.
 (Buying a return ticket at the airport is invariably simpler.)
-Tickets sold on Ryanair or other planes are for the ATVO bus and not valid on the Barzi bus.
+Tickets sold on Ryanair or other planes are for the ATVO bus and are not valid on the Barzi bus.

 By ACTT Bus to Treviso Train Station from Venice Treviso Airport (TSF)